All genders, abilities, ages and fitness levels are welcome at Tempest.

 Is it safe to come to the studio during the COVID-19 pandemic?

 We are working within the government safety guidelines to allow our classes to be as safe as possible.
 Obviously there is some element of risk in every environment but we have put safety measures in place.
 We have a COVID-19 Informed Consent form that you must complete prior to attendance and we have all of our safety policies for you to read.
 There are hand sanitisers on entry, strict social distance guidelines and we will not share kit until it is considered safe to do so.
 Masks are not considered safe when exercising but we will wear a mask if we are required to spot you with your permission and would expect you to wear your mask whilst being spotted.
+You must wear a face covering entering and leaving the studio.

 I’m unfit and overweight, are your classes suitable for me?